-Score Point Descriptors
+Score Point Descriptors 4.0 In addition to the 3.0 score point, the student's work exceeds expectations by demonstrating proficiency in the next grade band and/or by making thoughtful and substantive connections to knowledge and skills in other standards or disciplines.
+3.0 The student work demonstrates all the knowledge and skills required by the standard.

-- 4.0 In addition to the 3.0 score point, the student's work exceeds expectations by demonstrating proficiency in the next grade band and/or by making - thoughtful and substantive connections to knowledge and skills in other standards or disciplines. - 3.0 The student work demonstrates all the knowledge and skills required by the standard. - 2.0 The student work meets most, but not all the criteria in the 3.0 score point. - 1.0 The student work meets some, but not all the criteria in the 3.0 score point.
+2.0 The student work meets most, but not an the criteria in the 3.0 score point.
+1.0 The student work meets some, but not all the criteria in the 3.0 score point.

-Standard Description of Proficiency (3.0) The students demonstrate an ability to Score Feedback SSHS.WHI.2.1 Geography of ancient India Argue the Identify the location of India Identify the geographic features of India influences geography and resources had on the development and advancements in Argue the impact of geographic features on the following in India the development of culture conomy, including the early river valley civilizations in the Indus Valley early Indian civilizations Analyze the impact of geographic features on the expansion of Indian civilizations Analyze the impact of geographic features on the limitations of Indian civilizations Analyze the relationships between the needs of a society and the availability of resources Argue the influence on the development of new technology (e.g., complex irrigation systems, tracking and utilization of natural weather occurrences like flooding) Explain the development of job specialization Explain the development of job trading implement high-quality instruction.
-Through formative assessment, social studies educators play a central role in providing feedback to MLLs on content and disciplinary language development and DAS on progress toward IEP goals.
+Standard Description of Proficiency (3.0) The students demonstrate an ability to Score Feedback SSHS.WHI.2.1 Geography of ☐ Identify the location of India ancient India Argue the ☐ Identify the geographic features of India influences geography and ☐ Argue the impact of geographic features on the following in India resources had on the development ☐ the development of culture and advancements in cconomy, including the early river valley civilizations in the Indus Valley early Indian ☐ Analyze the impact of geographic features on the expansion of Indian civilizations ☐ Analyze the impact of geographic features on the limitations of Indian civilizations ☐ Analyze the relationships between ☐ the needs of a society and ☐ the availability of resources ☐ Argue the influence on the development of new technology (e.g., complex irrigation systems, tracking and utilization of natural weather occurrences like flooding) ☐ Explain the development of job specialization ☐ Explain the development of job trading